Kerwindows/simple-js-shop-page/readme.txt

 == Description ==

+Divi Mobile Column
 This plugin adds a comprehensive stylesheet to your Divi project which constrains the desktop layout on the mobile view.
+Just add the related css class name to the desired module.

 == Installation ==